Compute a distance matrix for compositional data, including the Aitchison distance as an extension of dist.

 dist(x, method = "euclidean", ...)

-the distance measure to be used.
-This must be one of "aitchison", "euclidean", "maximum", "manhattan", "canberra", "binary" or "minkowski".
-Any unambiguous substring can be given.
+The distance measure to be used.
+This must be one of "aitchison", "euclidean", "maximum", "manhattan", "canberra", "binary", or "minkowski".
+Any unambiguous abbreviation can be given.

 #> 1 2 3 4 5 6 7